ricardofiorani/magento/README.md

 Update Instructions
 -------------------
-Remove the module folder at app/local/squidfacil Copy/Upload the app folder over your installation directory
+Remove the module folder at app/local/squidfacil.

+Copy/Upload the app folder over your installation directory.

 Warning
 -------